 In January 2015, Lisa moved to California and mentioned on Twitter that her former husband, Lee Varon, and a friend would remain on board to run The Squared Circle in her absence.

-On April 10, 2017, the restaurant closed for good, just two years after the gunman incident.
-That said, Lisa Marie Varon left the door open on social media for a comeback at a new location in the future.
+The restaurant closed for good on April 10, 2017, just two years after the gunman incident.
+That said, Lisa Marie Varon left the door on social media for a future comeback at a new location.

 - Mildred Burke | Embarrassing Men & Blazing Trails for Women in Wrestling

 - 4 Wrestlers Who Live Unique Lives Outside of the Ring

 - Luna Vachon | A Caterpillar in a World Full of Butterflies

 Want More?
 Choose another story!

 Be sure to follow us on Facebook, Twitter, Instagram, YouTube, TikTok, and Flipboard!

 Got a correction, tip, or story idea?
 Reach out to our team!

 This post may contain affiliate links, which means we may earn a commission at no extra cost to you.
 This helps us provide free content for you to enjoy!